Q1. What are wetlands?

 A. No. A culvert permit does not authorize the filling of wetlands.
 Also, a building permit from a township zoning office does not authorize wetland impacts.
 Authorization for wetland impacts comes only from the WCA LGU (Stearns County Environmental Services or the City of Sartell) and the U.S. Army Corps of Engineers.
 You must specifically apply to impact wetlands.

 Q13.
 What if I get a permit for a septic system?
 Are wetland impacts automatically approved?

 A. No. See Q12.
 It can be confusing, but they are separate permit processes.

 Q14.
 Can I dig a pond in a wetland?

 Q15.
 I'm thinking about buying property.
-How will I know if there will be wetland issues?
+How will I know if there are wetland located on the property?

 A. Make sure that you inspect the property during the wettest time of the year.
 Ensure that the property is suitable to whatever your potential plans may be.
 One could ask the seller to produce an approved wetland delineation prior to closing on the property.
 National Wetland Inventory maps and aerial photos could be reviewed.
 If in doubt, ask the LGU, SWCD, U.S. Army Corps of Engineers, or a qualified consultant.
 See Q1-6 above.

 Q16.
 Where can I get more information?